Anouschka Bernhard

-Anouschka Bernhard (born 5 October 1970 in Waiblingen) is a retired German footballer who played as a defender.
-She was a member of the Germany women's national football team, among others at the 1995 FIFA Women's World Cup.
-On club level she plays for VfL Sindelfingen and FSV Frankfurt in Germany.
+Anouschka Bernhard (5 October 1970 – 15 January 2026) was a German footballer who played as a defender.
+She was a member of the Germany national team, among others at the 1995 FIFA Women's World Cup.
+On club level she played for VfL Sindelfingen and FSV Frankfurt in Germany.

+Bernhard died after a serious illness on 15 January 2026, at the age of 55.